aut0maticjack/lazyweb/3D-Printing-Calibration.md

 * Inspect axis belts/rods/rails/slots for any random plastic pieces and remove
 * Remove any debris off print bed
-* If using build surface, clean build surface by wiping with isopropyl alcohol
+* If using a dry build surface, clean the surface by wiping with 99% isopropyl alcohol
-* If using adhesive (glue/hairspray), ensure material is level and there's enough on there
+* If using adhesive (glue/hairspray), ensure adhesive is level and there's enough on there
 * Clean boogers off nozzle as the print starts

 Weekly or Fortnightly